ysnnzlcn/TheMilkyWay/README.md

 ## Design choices

-I choose **MVVM** for this sample project for testability and scalability.
+I choosed **MVVM** for this sample project for testability and scalability.
 Preferred the **Coordinator Pattern** to be able to easily handle navigation.
 **Modular Architecture** choice is made to be able to define development areas and responsibilities clearer.

 * **MVVM**: